 Remedial Massage is the treatment of the soft tissues of the body, particularly the muscles, tendons and skin.
 The aim can be therapeutic, or relaxation.

 Massage can help restore a strained, tired or damaged muscle by moving the muscle.
 Massage works the muscles thus improving the amount of oxygen in the tissues and encouraging the in-built “waste disposal” processes of the muscle.
 The muscle will receive an increase in blood flow.
-As a result, this may help the muscle begin to heals itself naturally.
+As a result, this may help the muscle begin to heal itself naturally.

 Remedial massage therapy helps to relieve everyday aches and pains including those caused by work-related postures, computer use, repetitive strain injuries.

 Remedial Massage Benefits:

 - Increased blood supply to muscles, allowing toxins to be removed

-- Calming of nervous system which eases pain
+- Calming of the nervous system which eases the pain

 - Toning and relaxation of muscles to help with joint mobility